 The MA in Sociology is a non-thesis online degree program that focuses on the practical application of research.
 It does not require a GRE for admission and can be completed in as little as 15-18 months, enabling students to enter the job market or enhance their career prospects sooner.
-Students in this program learn how social context affects the well-being of individuals and families and study the factors that influence successful relationships and outcomes.
-Graduates often pursue careers working with children, youth, and adults in human, social and government agencies.
+Students in this program learn how patterns of social relationships and social interaction impact individuals, family members and workers.
+Graduates often pursue careers working in social services, crisis intervention, human resources, education, and government.

 This 30 credit-hour terminal master's degree helps students develop an advanced understanding of critical social issues in the 21st century.
 An applied practitioner-oriented approach teaches students to evaluate and consume research and translate research into best practices.
 Courses are taught by experienced faculty who are trained in the area and have considerable expertise in delivering high-quality online education.